igankevich/supercron/README.md

                        #:period (period "1s")))
     #:arguments '("/bin/sleep" "10s")))
 ```
-In this file we speicify single task called "sleep" that runs "/bin/sleep" binary
+In this file we specify single task called "sleep" that runs "/bin/sleep" binary
 with argument "10s".
 This command is launched periodically every second starting
 from "2021-01-01T00:03:00+0300" up to infinity.
 To run Supercron we write
 `supercron --verbose --period 2s example.scm`.
 In "verbose" mode Supercron